Version: Unity 6.1 Alpha (6000.1)

 Note: This feature is experimental.
 It may not deliver a performance improvement for your project, and may introduce new crashes.

 Texture compression format Choose between ASTC and PVRTC as the default texture compression format for iOS.
-Check the texture compression format overview for more information.
+For more information, refer to texture compression format overview.

 Normal Map Encoding Choose XYZ or DXT5nm-style to set the normal map encoding.
 This setting affects the encoding scheme and compression format used for normal maps.
 DXT5nm-style normal maps are of higher quality, but more expensive to decode in shaders.